syncfusion-content/ej2-filemanager-docs/ej2-javascript/file-manager/how-to/custom-file-provider.md

 Need to provide the following action to creating a new folder, copying and moving of files or folders, deleting, uploading, and downloading the files or folders in the file system

-### Read action
+### Read

-- Specify the directory name that needs to be accessed.
+Specify the directory name that needs to be accessed.

 ```ts